11 DPIA-triggers explained by Hollywood blockbuster movies

 By Laurens Mommers of Privacy Perfect

 Besides all the serious stuff in and around DPIA, we wanted to do something more fun.
 So we matched movie fragments with each of the eleven DPIA triggers that were issued by the European Data Protection Board.
 Seen all these movies?
 Relive the excitement.
 Never seen any of them?
-Check out the fragments and see if they’re worth a search on Netflix.
+You have some catching up to do!

 The Social Network